henry2004y/Vlasiator.jl/docs/src/manual.md

 ### Plots Backend

 To trigger Plots.jl plotting, `using Plots`.
 This backend supports all available attributes provided by [Plots.jl](http://docs.juliaplots.org/latest/).
-By default it uses [GR](https://gr-framework.org/), but several other plotting libraries are also supported.
+By default it uses [GR](https://gr-framework.org/), but many other plotting libraries are also supported.

 - Scaler colored contour from 2D simulation